International Travel Team

 Criteria for Selection:

-- Be fully vaccinated for COVID-19: students who are exempt from the vaccine requirement are not eligible to travel abroad to this conference.
+- Be fully vaccinated for COVID-19 and up to date on all EU-mandated vaccinations: students who are exempt from the vaccine requirement are not eligible to travel abroad with this program.

 - A 3.0 minimum GPA or an explanation of academic achievement.